rpw199912j/mit_classification_demographics/README.md

 # MIT Classification Demographics
-This repository is to accompany the supporting demographics analysis in the paper "A Database and Machine Learning Model to Identify Thermally Driven Metal-Insulator Transition Compounds".
+This repository is to accompany the supporting demographics analysis in the paper "Database, Features, and Machine Learning Model to Identify Thermally Driven Metal−Insulator Transition Compounds".

 **Check out our [paper](https://doi.org/10.1021/acs.chemmater.1c00905) on _Chemistry of Materials_:**